woomy144/wap/readme.md

 1. Navigate to bundle.js, column 3223.
 2. Change 'arras-template' to your private server name.
 #### If you want Name Colors:
-4. add your token from your private server to .env file.
-Don't worry, no-one except you (and collaborators) can see it.
+4. Navigate to bundle.js, column 557.
+5. Change the "" to "(your token)".
+Don't use brackets.
+Important Note: don't forget to obfuscate or encode your bundle.js or anyone that can visit this client can search and see it.
 - don't forget to credit me :) (jk)
 ****
 ## Features and Differences: